BKTraining/hello-world/README.md

 Some changes to test branching.

 Modif de Benoit à 10h38.
+Ok.